Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Rent Payments

-Our Rentals for Newcomers site is a practical and easy-to-navigate site that can help you find housing that meets your unique needs!
-And you can even determine the average costs of rentals in cities across Canada.
+Rentals for Newcomers site is a practical and easy-to-navigate site that can help you find housing that meets your unique needs!
+You can even determine the average costs of rentals in cities across Canada.
 This is helpful since rental prices change often.
-You’ll also find some helpful articles related to housing in Canada.
+You’ll also find helpful articles to help you with your housing search.

 Utility Bills

-Many rentals include heating and some include even hydro in the cost of the rent.
+You will need to budget for the cost of utilities such as electricity (hydro), heating, telephone, cable, and internet.
+Some apartments include heating and hydro costs in the rent.
 If you have to pay for electricity, you can ask the landlord what you expect to pay every month.
 But, your bill will also depend on usage and time of day.

-When it comes to internet, cable, and telephone, the best option is to shop for bundles (combined service plans) from different telecom providers in your area.
-A bundle can cost anywhere between $60 per month to more than $100 per month.
-Or, check out streaming services that can be less expensive than cable television.
+For utilities like internet, cable, and telephone, the best option is to shop for bundles (combined service plans) from different telecom providers in your area.
+A bundle can cost anywhere between $100 – $150 per month.
+Or, check out streaming services that are less expensive than cable television.

 Cell phone plans range from $15 per month to more than $150, depending on the number of free minutes and text messages and the data usage limits.
 Voicemail activation usually costs extra.
 You can start with a basic plan and upgrade according to your needs.

 While not a bill per se, the cost of doing laundry will be similar from one month to the next.
 Apartment buildings come with laundry rooms with coin or card-operated washing machines.
-A washing cycle costs between $2.25 to $3.50 depending on the length, and a dryer cycle has a similar cost.
+A washing cycle costs between $2.25 and $3.50 depending on the length, and a dryer cycle is similar.

 Insurance

 Even if you are renting, it’s a good idea to purchase renter’s insurance to protect you against damage and theft.
 The insurance can cost up to a few hundred dollars a year.
-Auto insurance is $1,000 or more a year.

 Public Transit

-Public transit is probably the most affordable to travel within your city.
-And, all cities offer affordable travel options such as buses, trains, subways, light-rail trains, and streetcars.
-A monthly transit pass can cost anywhere between $70 to more than $150 depending on the city and the number of travel routes that it covers.
-In large cities, such as Toronto, the public transit system covers the broader Greater Toronto Area, and you can easily transfer from one mode of transportation to another.
+Public transit is probably the most affordable means of travel.
+All cities offer affordable travel options such as buses, trains, subways, light-rail trains, and streetcars.
+A monthly transit pass can cost anywhere between $70 to more than $150 depending on the city and the number of travel routes.
+In large cities, such as Toronto, the public transit system covers the Greater Toronto Area, and you can easily transfer from one mode of transit to another.

-To use public transit, you can purchase individual tickets starting at $2.50, but you can use a transfer at the start of your destination to transfer to different modes of transportation.
+To use public transit, you can purchase individual tickets starting at $3.50, but you can use a transfer at the start of your destination to transfer to different transit modes.
 In other words, you only have to pay once at the start of your destination.
-You can also buy transit passes that allow you unlimited transit use for a period of time.
+You can also buy transit passes that allow unlimited transit use for a period.
 Some cities offer an electric fare payment system that allows you to load money onto a card to make travelling easier and at a discounted fare.

 You can find specific fare information about public transit in your city by visiting the website of your city government, or the public transit system.

-Food and Other Groceries
+Food and Groceries

 Clothing

-Again, your personal standards will have the final say when it comes to clothing.
-You should bring with you quality items that will last you for a while because clothes shopping is best kept until after you find employment.
-You can pay anywhere from a few dollars for an item of clothing at a cheap retailer or a thrift (second-hand) store to hundreds and even thousands at high-end designer stores.
-Read more about the types of clothing you’ll need in Canada.
+Again, your personal preferences will determine your clothing budget.
+You should bring quality items that will last you because clothes shopping is best kept until you find employment.
+You can pay anywhere from a few dollars for clothing at a cheap retailer or a thrift (second-hand) store to hundreds and even thousands at high-end designer stores.

 Entertainment

-Movie tickets can cost from $7 to $15 depending on the movie and the time of day.
+Movie tickets can cost $10 to $15 depending on the movie and the time of day.
 Most theatre tickets usually start at $20, and concerts of popular performers can cost well over $100.
 You can take advantage of local libraries to borrow DVDs and look for community theatres with free performances or performances by donation.
 It’s important to budget for entertainment, but this may be a personal finance area that you can cut back on if necessary.

 Other Personal Finance Expenses